Lester B. Faulkner: Life

-Faulkner was born on April 4, 1837 in Dansville, New York, the son of James Faulkner and Minerva Hammond.
+Faulkner was born on April 4, 1837, in Dansville, New York, the son of James Faulkner and Minerva Hammond.

 Faulkner attended Yale College with two of his brothers, graduating with them in 1859.
-While in Yale, he was a member of Brothers in Unity, Kappa Sigma Epsilon, Delta Kappa Epsilon, and Phi Beta Kappa.
+While at Yale, he was a member of Brothers in Unity, Kappa Sigma Epsilon, Delta Kappa Epsilon, and Phi Beta Kappa.
 After graduating, he returned to Dansville and worked as a farmer.

 In the autumn of 1862, during the American Civil War, Faulkner raised a company of volunteers.
 He joined the company as a private, but was quickly promoted to captain and then lieutenant colonel of the 136th New York Infantry Regiment.
 When he was discharged in January 1865, he had the brevet rank of brigadier-general for gallantry.
 For a long time, he commanded his regiment, and at one point also commanded the brigade it was attached to.
 He participated in a number of important battles during the War, including Fredericksburg, Gettysburg, Chattanooga, and Resaca.
 He was with General Sherman during the March to the Sea.